fixer-m/snowflake-db-net-client/README.md

 - Positional — with a "?" placeholders
 - Named — parameter name prefixed with a ":"

-Snowflake.Client supports both.
+Both formats are supported.
 You can use positional placeholders to bind values of "simple" types (like `Int`, `String` or `DateTime`).
 To bind named parameters you can use classes, structs, anonymous types or dictionary.
 See examples below.
 ```csharp
 // Positional placeholder, any "simple" type
 var result1 = await snowflakeClient.QueryAsync<Employee>